 The Roman Empire is fascinating in other ways beyond literature, and our pupils relish the many opportunities we provide to learn about a civilisation that was at once sophisticated and brutal, and whose influence has resonated down through the centuries to the present day.

-The visits we run include our Latin Enrichment Day in Year 7, trips to St Albans and Bath, in Years 8 & 9, and the Latin Enrichment Day at Cambridge University in Year 10.
+The visits we run include our Latin Enrichment Day in Year 7, and the Latin Enrichment Day at Cambridge University in Year 10.
+We also offer residential trips to France and Italy to Year 9 and above.